rvergne/LandSeed/README.md

 // @END
 ```

+Once you finished writting your feature, please call the UpdateDoc.py script to update the documentation.

 When your feature is ready to be added to the librairy and be available for everyone, create a pull request (Tutorial [here](https://yangsu.github.io/pull-request-tutorial/#:~:text=Pull%20requests%20let%20you%20tell,follow%2Dup%20commits%20if%20necessary.)).

 ### Use a utils